Creating A Family Emergency Plan

 Whatever the threat may be, the best we can do is be prepared as possible.

-Launched in February 2003, Ready is a National Public Service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.
+Launched in February 2003, Ready is a National Public Service campaign.
+It is designed to educate and empower the American people to prepare for, respond to and mitigate disasters.
 The goal of the campaign is to promote preparedness through public involvement.

 Ready and its Spanish language version Listo ask individuals to do four key things: